US Climate Reference Network

 Changes in the climate can influence economic prosperity, national security, and human and environmental health.
-Businesses, citizens, communities, governments, and international organizations are requiring accurate and high quality meteorological observations and forecasts to assess and adapt to current and potential threats associated with climate variability.
+Businesses, citizens, communities, governments, and international organizations need accurate and high quality meteorological observations and forecasts to assess and adapt to current and potential threats associated with climate variability.

-ARL has a long-term partnership with the NOAA National Centers for Environmental Information to operate and maintain the U.S. Climate Reference Network (USCRN).
-This network provides long-term robust climate observations that are necessary to document climate change trends for the United States.
-The USCRN provides high quality, reference-grade measurements of critical climate measures such as air temperature, precipitation, winds, land surface temperature, and solar radiation and translates that information for decision-makers to understand how and why climate has changed and what changes might occur in the future.
+ARL has a long-term partnership with the NOAA National Centers for Environmental Information (NCEI) to operate and maintain the U.S. Climate Reference Network (USCRN).
+This network provides long-term robust observations necessary to document climate trends for the United States.
+The USCRN provides high quality, reference-grade measurements of critical climate measures such as air temperature, precipitation, winds, land surface temperature and solar radiation.
 ARL’s activities focus on:

 • advancing the quality and quantity of reference observations;